Immediate Steps to Take After the Bus Accident

 Recent Bus Accidents in California

-Several notable bus accidents have occurred in California recently, highlighting the need for safety improvements.
+Several notable bus accidents have occurred in California recently, prompting the need for safety improvements.

 - November 17, 2024: A Los Angeles Metro bus was involved in a three-vehicle collision in South L.A., resulting in several injuries.